pharo-open-documentation/pharo-wiki/General/Refactorings.md

     b := 3 + anotherClass value.
 ```

 >1.
-Select the temporary variable in the source code
+Select the `temporary variable` in the source code.
 >2.
 Press **Meta+T** or from the menu, select **Source code**.
 >3.
 Select **Inline temp** option.